-Susie Dee's 2015 production of Patricia Cornelius's all-female play, a hit at MTC Neon 2015, travels north for a short season at Sydney Festival
+Susie Dee's 2015 production of Patricia Cornelius's all-female play, a hit at MTC Neon 2015 and Sydney Festival 2017, returns to the Seymour Centre

 Patricia Cornelius’s new play is an outright provocation as the title suggests.
 It dares to put three female characters on the stage who are rarely if ever given a theatrical voice.
 Rough, rude and irrevocably damaged, they are the kind of people most theatre-goers would cross the street to avoid – but under the rich talents of the playwright and the extraordinary direction of Susie Dee, they make a compelling and heartbreaking subject.

 Billy (Nicci Wilks) opens the play with an expletive-fuelled rant that is hilarious and also politically charged.
 She barrages the audience with more fucks than prepositions – something even her friends Bobby (Sarah Ward) and Sam (Peta Brady) find over the top.